ajjaic/til/lxd.markdown

   /var/www /var/www bind,create=dir
   ```
   will mount the host `/var/www` into container at `/var/www`
+* The same host folder can be mounted in multiple containers to share data

 It is possible to mount folders in one container into another container.
 So it's
 possible theoretically for one container to act as a data container with the